 Having been runner-up last year, Anthony came off best this year in a close match against Gordon Niven.

 Handicap Singles - The McNair Trophy

+Third time lucky for Mike, having been runner-up in the previous two years.
 The handicap rules were amended in 2015, so that after the initial handicap allocation, a player's subsequent performance in the competition determined their handicap next year.
-John was playing off +2 this year, so as winner he will lose two points and go into subsequent competitions on scratch.
-Unfortunate runner-up for the second season in succession was Mike Joyce.
+Mike was playing off +3 this year, so will lose two points to play off +1 next year.
+Runner up was Lyndon Noon, who as a final qualifier will lose one point next year.